Archives

 Olaparib (AZD2281): Selective PARP-1/2 Inhibitor for BRCA...

-Olaparib (AZD2281) is a potent, selective PARP-1/2 inhibitor widely used in BRCA-associated cancer targeted therapy and DNA damage response assays.
-Its action exploits homologous recombination deficiency to induce synthetic lethality in tumor cells.
-This article provides verifiable evidence, workflow parameters, and clarifies misconceptions, supporting robust application in cancer research.
+Olaparib (AZD2281, Ku-0059436) is a potent and selective PARP-1/2 inhibitor widely used for BRCA-associated cancer targeted therapy and DNA damage response assays.
+Its mechanism induces synthetic lethality in homologous recombination-deficient cells, making it crucial for research on tumor radiosensitization and platinum resistance.
+This article details the biological rationale, mechanisms, benchmarks, and application boundaries of Olaparib in cancer research.

 -